Tuck-Williamson/skills-github-pages/index.md

 ## Office Hours
 **Please check here prior to making a trip to my office.**

-I **will** update my office hours throughout the semester specifically after the first couple of weeks when I have determined what works best with my classes and assignments.
+I **will** update my office hours throughout the semester specifically after the first couple of weeks when I have determined what works best with my classes and assignments and for you.

 If you are already at Harbor Walk and want to drop by during my office hours feel free.